EndPointCorp/end-point-blog/2025/10/adventures-in-vibe-coding-with-replit.md

 ![](/blog/2025/10/adventures-in-vibe-coding-with-replit/code-review-unwanted-frontend.webp)

-So after ~$100 of agent credits, I found that Replit was not the tool for this app — I'm now trying to build a [CrewAI](/blog/2025/10/creating-agentic-ai-apps/) app to accomplish the same thing.
+So after ~$100 of agent credits, I found that Replit was not the tool for this app — I'm now trying to build a [CrewAI](/blog/2025/10/creating-agentic-ai-apps/) app to accomplish the same thing (stay tuned for a post about that).

 ### Project 2: End Point Ecommerce + Hugo site

 A common theme in Replit apps we've experimented with is that it prefers to make everything a web app with a React frontend.
-I was curious how it'd do with a different web stack: Hugo and our recently launched [End Point Ecommerce](/expertise/end-point-ecommerce/).
+I was curious how it'd do with a different web stack: The [Hugo](https://gohugo.io/) static site generator for the frontend and our recently launched [End Point Ecommerce](/expertise/end-point-ecommerce/) for the backend.

-This is an interesting problem for an LLM, since Hugo is widely used, but still small compared to React, Vue, and similar frameworks, and since End Point Ecommerce is well-documented but too new for any online discussion.
+This is an interesting problem for an LLM, since Hugo is widely used (including on [this site](/blog/2021/08/converting-to-hugo/)), but still small compared to React, Vue, and similar frameworks, and since End Point Ecommerce is well-documented but too new for any online discussion.
 However, it's a modern .NET ecommerce framework and the code is readable and straightforward.

 #### The prompt